IBM-Cloud/tekton-toolchain/lab2-parameters/README.md

 # lab 2 parameters

-This lab focuses on parameters and secrets
+This lab focuses on parameters and secrets.
+There are a few different ways to parameterize tasks so skim all of the possibilities and drill down on the one that meets your needs.

 ## Turn on github building